manfredspitze/dictionaries-starter/employee-dictionary-instructions.md

 3. **Using `get()` with a Default Value:**
    - You can provide a default value as the second argument in the `get()` method.
-   - If the key doesn't exist, the default value of `None` will be returned instead.

    **Example:**